-CAUTION: Do not pick up heater base assembly by burners.
+A CAUTION: Do not pick up heater base assembly by the burner.
 This could damage heater.
 Only handle base assembly by grates.

-IMPORTANT: Make sure heater burners are level.
+IMPORTANT: Make sure the heater burner is level.
 If heater is not level, heater will not work properly.